 Tobacco and nicotine can be taken in several ways, including smoking (cigarettes, cigars, pipes, kreteks, bidis, and hookahs), chewing (snuff, dip, chewing tobacco, and snus), and sniffing (a fine powder is used for this route).

-Regular nicotine use leads to changes in the brain, forming a dependency that is difficult to break.
+Recurrent substance use leads to changes in the brain, forming a dependency that is difficult to break.